-of the study.
+Following on from Davies and Margules (1998), we analysed the effect of fragmentation on the carabid community as a whole using species richness as a response variable.
+We also focused on the responses of the eight species studied in Davies and Margules (1998) as well as the next three most abundant species.
+This constituted the eleven most abundant carabid species over the course of the study.
 These species were Notonomus resplendens (Castelnau), N. variicollis (Chaudoir), N. minimus (Sloane), N. metallicus (Sloane), Eurylychnus blagravei (Castelnau), Promecoderus sp.
 (Dejean), Carenum bonelli (Brulle), Helluo costatus (Bonelli), Hypharpax peronii (Castelnau), Amblystomus sp. and Scopodes sp.
-We added the three latter species, as these species, along with the original eight, were considered abundant enough to offer meaningful analysis (n > 40).
+We added the three latter species, as these species, along with the original eight, were considered abundant enough to offer meaningful analysis (n>40).

-Data analysis
+Data Analysis

-The data were combined into 2-yr blocks, i.e., 1985-1986 (before fragmentation), 1987-1989 (short term after fragmentation), 1989-1991 (short-medium term after fragmentation), and 2009-2011 (long term after fragmentation), with each block containing two 7-d samples from each of spring, summer and autumn (Appendix S1: Table S1) allowing for a balanced design of year group factors.
+The data were combined into two-year blocks, i.e., 1985-1986 (before fragmentation), and 1987-1989 (short term after fragmentation), 1989-1991 (short-medium term after fragmentation), and 2009-2011 (long term after fragmentation), with each block containing two seven-day samples from each of spring, summer and autumn (Appendix S1: Table S1) allowing for a balanced design of year group factors.
 As data in years 2009-2011 were collected over three seasons rather than four, we excluded the winter samples from the earlier data so that the earlier data also only represented three seasons.
 We used a series of generalized linear mixed models (GLMM) and generalized linear models (GLM) to estimate effects of fragmentation, size, edge, topography and year group.
 The experimental design is nested, with sites nested within patches, which are nested within replicates.
 Where possible, replicate and patch were included in models as random effects, where patch was nested within replicate.
 Five variables were included as fixed effects.
-(1) Fragmentation: a categorical variable at the replicate scale with up to three levels (fragments, controls, matrix), which tests for the overall effect of fragmentation.
+1) Fragmentation: a categorical variable at the replicate scale with up to three levels (fragments, controls, matrix), which tests for the overall effect of fragmentation.
 Matrix data were only included in models looking at the effects of the matrix.
-(2) Size within fragmentation: a categorical variable at the patch scale with four levels (small, medium, large, control) which tests for the effect of patch size nested within fragmentation (i.e., the interaction between fragmentation and patch size).
-(3) Edge within fragmentation: a categorical variable at the site scale with three levels (edge, core, control), which tests for the effect of edge nested within fragmentation (i.e., the interaction between fragmentation and proximity to a fragment edge).
-(4) Topography: a categorical variable at the site scale with two levels (slope, drain), which accounts for this known environmental variation.
-(5) Year group: a categorical variable with four levels (1985-86, 1987-89, 1989-91 and 2009-2011).
+2) Size within fragmentation: a categorical variable at the patch scale with four levels (small, medium, large, control) which tests for the effect of patch size nested within fragmentation (i.e. the interaction between fragmentation and patch size).
+3) Edge within fragmentation: a categorical variable at the site scale with three levels (edge, core, control), which tests for the effect of edge nested within fragmentation (i.e. the interaction between fragmentation and proximity to a fragment edge).
+4) Topography: a categorical variable at the site scale with two levels (slope, drain), which accounts for this known environmental variation.
+5) Year group: a categorical variable with four levels (slope, drain),